 1. Mannheimer Chili-Frühstück, Herbst 2017

-Take any favorite (uncooked) Bircher muesli recipe.
+Take any favorite (cooked or uncooked) Bircher muesli recipe.
 Add finely chopped chilis (Capsicum chinense, Capsicum baccatum) at your own taste and let them soak with the Bircher muesli over night.
 Note:

 Not all chili cultivars equally suit Chili con Muesli.
 As a general rule, chilis that have a strong and pure citrus flavor with a good ratio between taste and spiceness are excellent.